 Photo from the 2007 Home Internationals by Janie Watkins.

 World Snooker Tour

-Through its links to snooker’s world governing body the WPBSA and snooker’s commercial arm the World Snooker Tour, the EPSB provides direct access to professional tournaments with nominations for ranking events including the English Open and the Shoot Out.
+Through its links to snooker’s world governing body the WPBSA and snooker’s commercial arm the World Snooker Tour, the EPSB provides direct access to professional tournaments with nominations for ranking events including the English Open.